Book Consultation

 How much does estate and trust tax planning cost in Ontario?

-Costs vary based on estate complexity, asset value, trust structure, number of beneficiaries, and ongoing administration needs.
+Costs vary based on estate complexity, asset value, trust structure, the number of beneficiaries, and ongoing administration needs.
 Most Ontario firms offer bundled planning packages combining valuation, analysis, and implementation guidance.
-Results-focused providers often tie engagement value to measured tax savings achieved—often 10-20% reduction in total estate tax burden through strategic planning.
+Please weigh the engagement cost against the tax savings achieved through strategic planning.
+All amounts shown include HST.

 How we selected the best estate and trust tax planning CPAs in Ontario